-The Fernando Formation is a poorly defined unit of Pliocene marine sediments in the Ventura and Los Angeles basins of southern California (Eldridge and Arnold, 1907; Woodring et al., 1946; Vedder, 1972; Squires, 2012).
-The Fernando Formation unconformably overlies several Miocene units, including the terrestrial Sycamore Canyon Member of the Puente Formation and the marine Capistrano and Monterey Formations (Vedder, 1972).
-The Fernando Formation was defined only on biostratigraphic age and includes numerous lithologies (Eldridge and Arnold, 1907; Squires, 2012); because of confused relationships with other late Neogene marine rocks in southern California (e.g. Pico, Towsley, and Repetto formations), poor exposure, subsequently overlain by suburban sprawl in by the late 20th century, the stratigraphy and age of this formation at many localities remains inaccessible and uncertain.
-Eldridge and Arnold (1907) listed a single occurrence of Otodus megalodon (as Carcharodon rectus, a junior synonym of Otodus megalodon, Jordan 1910:182) from the Shatto Estate locality; however, no photograph, specimen number, or repository information was given and thus it is not possible to unambiguously interpret this record.
-However, Eldridge and Arnold (1907) also reported the shark Isurus planus (as Oxyrhina plana) in addition to numerous mollusks indicating a Late Pliocene to Middle Pleistocene age (C. L. Powell, II, pers. comm., 6/2013).
-However, I. planus is only represented in upper Oligocene through lower upper Miocene sediments (Tortonian equivalent; (Boessenecker, 2011b):14).
-The lack of reliable provenance and reported presence of I. planus casts doubt on the validity of this record, and it will not be considered further.
+The Fernando Formation of Eldridge and Arnold (1907) is a poorly defined unit of Pliocene marine sediments in the Ventura and Los Angeles basins of southern California (Eldridge and Arnold, 1907; Woodring et al., 1946; Vedder, 1972; Squires, 2012).
+The Fernando Formation unconformably overlies several Miocene units, including the terrestrial Sycamore Canyon Member of the Puente Formation and the marine Capistrano and Monterey Formations (Vedder, 1972) in Orange County.
+The Fernando Formation was defined only on biostratigraphic age and includes numerous lithologies (Eldridge and Arnold, 1907; Squires, 2012).
+Because of confused relationships with other late Neogene marine rocks in southern California (e.g. Pico, Towsley, and Repetto formations), poor exposure, subsequently overlain by suburban sprawl in by the late 20th century, the stratigraphy and age of various outcrops assigned to the Fernando formation remains uncertain.

+Eldridge and Arnold (1907) listed a single occurrence of Otodus megalodon (as Carcharodon rectus, a junior synonym of O. megalodon) from the Shatto Estate locality; however, no photograph, specimen number, or repository information was given and thus it is not possible to unambiguously interpret this record.
+Eldridge and Arnold (1907) also reported the shark Isurus planus (as Oxyrhina plana) in addition to numerous mollusks indicating a late Pliocene to Middle Pleistocene age (C. L. Powell, II, pers. comm., 6/2013).
+Isurus planus is only represented in upper Oligocene through lower upper Miocene sediments (Chattian-Tortonian equivalent; Boessenecker, 2011b:14).
+The lack of reliable provenance and reported presence of I. planus casts doubt on the validity of this record, and is not considered further.

 Three teeth are recorded from the Fernando Formation (Fig. 3), including two specimens (LACM 148311 and 148312) from Eagle Glen in Riverside County (LACM locality 7321) and a single specimen (LACM 149739) from nearby LACM locality 7481.
 LACM 148311 and 148312 are fragmentary with thin and abraded enameloid, and the serrations have been eroded away.

-LACM 149739 is now missing, but an existing photograph shows this specimen is fragmented, but exhibits unabraded cutting edges.
-However, owing to poor understanding of the lithostratigraphy and age of the Fernando Formation, the age of these specimens - whether reworked or not - is equivocal, and the age of the Fernando Formation is best summarized as Pliocene to Pleistocene.
+LACM 149739 is now missing, though an existing photograph shows this specimen is fragmented yet exhibits unabraded cutting edges.
+Owing to poor understanding of the lithostratigraphy and age of the Fernando Formation at this locality, the age of these specimens - whether reworked or not - is equivocal, and the age of the Fernando Formation is best summarized as Pliocene to Pleistocene.